tuanqdinh/dlta-reading.github.io/index.md

 Hi!

 Welcome to our reading group.
-Please join us this summer to understand deep learning from a researcher's point of view.
+Please join us this summer to understand and learn about deep learning from a researcher's point of view.
 We will be doing book readings, paper readings, code demos, guest lectures and a lot more.
-We will be meeting Tuesdays and Fridays at 4:00 pm in MSC break room 5765B.

-** All are welcome **

 We are first planning to finish the book by Ian Goodfellow [thedeeplearningbook](http://www.deeplearningbook.org/).

+**All are welcome**

+### Time and Location

+We will be meeting **Tuesdays** and **Fridays** at **4:00 pm** in **MSC break room 5765B**.

 ### Schedule

 |    Activity   | Details                               | Leader      | Day       |
 |:-------------:|---------------------------------------|-------------|-----------|
 | Book Reading  | ch 13: Linear Factor Models           | Vishnu      | 1st June  |